Create a Multi-Step Workflow in WordPress

 Step #5.
 Test the Workflow #

 Now it's time to test your workflow.
-This is easier to do with the User Switching plugin installed.
+This is easier to do with the User Testing feature.

 • The “Author” can create content.
 This image is what they will see when creating content: the “Publish” button shows but will not work for them.
 They can only move content to the “Pending Review” status or save it as a “Draft”.